About BriaCell

 Focusing initially on breast cancer, BriaCell Therapeutics Corp.
 (Nasdaq: BCTX, BCTXW) (TSX:BCT) is dedicated to developing novel immunotherapies to fight cancer and improve patients’ lives.
 Immunotherapies have become the forefront of the fight against cancer because they use the body’s immune system to destroy cancer cells, offer the potential for higher levels of safety and efficacy than chemotherapy, and may also prevent cancer recurrence.

-Bria-OTS™*: Recently awarded a patent by the USPTO, BriaCell is developing Bria-OTS™, the first “off-the-shelf” personalized immunotherapy for the treatment for advanced stage breast cancer.
+Bria-OTS™*: Awarded a patent by the USPTO, BriaCell is developing Bria-OTS™, a novel personalized “off-the-shelf” immunotherapy for the treatment of advanced stage breast cancer.

-In November 2020, BriaCell announced a Cooperative Research and Development Agreement with the National Cancer Institute (NCI, Center for Cancer Research), part of the National Institutes of Health, to investigate the mechanism of action of novel off-the-shelf personalized therapeutics for cancer.
+BriaCell received a Small Business Innovation Research (SBIR) grant from the National Cancer Institute (NCI), and has an ongoing collaboration with the NCI, Center for Cancer Research, part of the National Institutes of Health, to investigate the mechanism of action of novel personalized off-the-shelf therapeutics for cancer.

 * The continuation and completion of these studies depends on BriaCell securing adequate capital to execute these studies.